chmelynski/hyperdeck-server/design.md

 #### Variables

+Variables are how we add intelligence and interactivity to numbers embedded inline within paragraph text.

-when you mouse over a variable in text, display the cell outline.  click to edit the cell, and you get a formula otherwise, the unit of editing is the paragraph.  click anywhere in a paragraph outside of variables, and you display a textarea with the paragraph
+First thoughts about the interface: when you mouse over a variable in text, display the cell outline.
+Click to edit the cell, and you get a formula.

+See Bret Victor's *Tangle*.

 #### Handlers

+Mouse event handling is done by the Box abstraction, which is used by many types of components, as well as the handlers defined by each individual component type.

+Handlers for dealing with mouse entry and exit of the owned region are named `onhover` and `dehover` by convention.

+##### Box

+Most block components are roughly box-shaped, and so can outsource handling of common functions, such as moving and alignment, to the Box abstraction.
+The Box also deals with detecting and acting appropriately when the mouse enters and leaves its territory.
+The UI for movement/alignment is the 9 handles drawn on the box.
+The user grips a handle and drags to move the box.
+The act of gripping a given handle also changes the alignment of the Box - to center the box both horizontally and vertically, grab the handle in the center of the box.
+To align to top/left, grab the handle in the top left.

+Dragging a handle across the background of the Section can be governed by a snap grid, whose spacing and look and feel can be customized in the Document component.
+The Section is responsible for drawing the snap grid.
+Draw order is important here - you want to draw the text background first, then draw the snap grid, then draw the handles over top of the snap grid.

-the object currently hovered has control of all handlers for the canvas - onmousemove, onmousedown, onmouseup which means it must detect when the mouse leaves its box, and then call this.dehover(), then parent.onhover(e) (it might be that the mouse has also left the parent box, so the parent should immediately check for dehover itself)
+The object currently hovered has control of all handlers for the canvas - `onmousemove`, `onmousedown`, `onmouseup`.
+Which means it must detect when the mouse leaves its box, and then call `this.dehover()`, then `parent.onhover(e)`.
+It might be that the mouse has also left the parent box, so the parent should immediately check for dehover itself.

-on clearing:
-the general principle is that we don't want to do page redraws on mousemoves (excepting drags, that is - page redraw on drag is necessary) so far, all we do on mousemove is draw handles and arrows on hover, and then clear them when the mouses moves on so handles and arrows have their own clear functions that draw a saved patch of canvas but for anything involving a mousedown, just redraw the whole page
+On clearing: the general principle is that we don't want to do page redraws on mousemoves (excepting drags, that is - page redraw on drag is necessary).
+So far, all we do on mousemove is draw handles and arrows on hover, and then clear them when the mouses moves on.
+So handles and arrows have their own clear functions that draw a saved patch of canvas.
+But for anything involving a mousedown, just redraw the whole section.

+##### Arrows

+Single-dimensional scaling changes are handled by Arrows.
+The canonical example is the height of a bar chart column, which is some scaled factor of the underlying data.
+Besides the sizing of graphical elements, Arrows can also be used for gaps and margins between graphical elements.
+An Arrow has its own box that draws an arrow onhover.
+Then onmousedown and onmousemove, the arrow expands/contracts and the graphical element is scaled accordingly.

 #### Undo